Actuallybarcode/ChatGPT-CODEX-BARCODE/README.md

 Credits: openAI API

-Legal Licences:
-Codex Barcode ChatGPT License
 Version 1.0

-Copyright (C) 2022 Codex Barcode
+Copyright (C) 2022

-This license grants the user a non-exclusive, non-transferable license to use and modify the Codex API ChatGPT software for personal and commercial purposes.
+This license grants the user a non-exclusive, non-transferable license to use and modify the API ChatGPT software for personal and commercial purposes.

 Any user of the software must agree to the terms listed below: